 Interestingly, Banglapedia (the national encyclopaedia of Bangladesh) states that this latter location also ‘appears to be’ the site of a medieval centre of learning, founded by Sharfuddin Abu Tawwamah, an eminent medieval scholar, Islamic philosopher and Sufi saint.
 He was originally from Bukhara (in present day Uzbekistan), and died in Sonargaon in 1300.
 We were shown the ruins of a madrassa and library that he was instrumental in founding, and that presumably formed part of the medieval centre of learning.
 We also saw his tomb, and the tomb of the saint Ibrahim Danishmand.
 The latter, together with Pir Muhammad Yusuf, succeeded Pir Abu Tawwamah (referred to above)– though I have failed to locate exact dates for these saints.

 [Aside: While I find Banglapedia to be a helpful resource, it is worrying that as a project it has courted some controversy in relation to omissions, bias and adulteration of facts.
-It has also been mooted that it has had to bow to government pressure in relation to its representation of certain specifics.]
+It has also been mooted that it has had to bow to government pressure in relation to its representation of certain specifics.
+Another problem is that the links appear to change, and often disappear entirely, annoyingly.
+I had to change a lot of the links to Banglapedia that I had in this blog.]

 As well as the mosques and tombs above, we also visited the renovated tomb of the sultan Ghiyasuddin Azam Shah, who died in 1410.
 This was the most impressive of the tombs: it was made from solid, black basalt and is said to be one of the earliest buildings from the Islamic period in Bangladesh.
 I have read that, according to one S.M.
 Taifoor, it “is the earliest specimen of Saracenic art in the architecture of Bengal”.